-Accelerometers used to be expensive devices used in aircraft and missiles but now they are very cheap devices found everywhere – for example in your mobile phone.
-Their use in a mobile phone is not as critical as part of an aircraft navigation system and the accuracy and cost reflect that, with 3 axis devices costing less than a dollar even in small quantities.
-Due to MEMS (Micro Electro-Mechanical Systems) you can now buy low cost accelerometers that are made directly on Silicon, so using the low cost manufacturing facilities used for making normal integrated circuits (with some modifications).
+Accelerometers used to be expensive devices in aircraft and missiles, but now they are very cheap devices found everywhere — for example, in your mobile phone.
+Their use in a mobile phone is not as critical as part of an aircraft navigation system, and the accuracy and cost reflect that, with 3-axis devices costing less than a dollar, even in small quantities.
+Due to MEMS (Micro-Electro-Mechanical Systems), you can now buy low-cost accelerometers made directly on Silicon, so using the low-cost manufacturing facilities used for making normal integrated circuits (with some modifications).

-Before MEMS there were several ways of making an accelerometer but they tended to use the same principle – a proof mass attached to a support and its effect on that support is measured, for example with a strain gauge.
+Before MEMS, there were several ways of making an accelerometer, but they tended to use the same principle – a proof mass attached to a support, and its effect on that support is measured, for example, with a strain gauge.
 Such a structure will be resonant so they need a damping system.
-Also, gravity will produce a continuous 1g (9.81m/s) acceleration in one direction which is why accelerometers always have a full scale range of 1g or more.
-MEMS accelerometers are similar and work by having a small proof mass which displaces a micro-machined structure and that movement is measured, often by capacitive means.
+Also, gravity will produce a continuous 1g (9.81m/s) acceleration in one direction, which is why accelerometers always have a full-scale range of 1g or more.
+MEMS accelerometers are similar and work by having a small proof mass displacing a micro-machined structure, and movement is often measured by capacitive means.
 The devices have internal damping from the air trapped in the IC cavity or a fluid could be used.

 The Analog Devices ADXL50 is shown below.